Canon G1 X Mark III vs Sony RX100 V

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony RX100 V is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (34 percent) than the Canon G1 X Mark III.
 Moreover, the RX100 V is markedly lighter (25 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 V can be charged via the USB port, which can be very convenient when travelling.